February 4, 2013

 Sonja Harry of Washington Twp. said that she and her partner, Alison Perkins, would consider allowing their young sons to join the Boy Scouts if the policy is changed.
 “We would not allow our kids to be part of a group where we are not welcome to be present in a leadership role,” Harry said.
 “I don’t want them to be in a place where they are told that their family is not OK.”

 The change would not require all troops to accept gays, but would leave the decision to troop sponsors such as churches, schools and civic groups.
+The principles of every group might differ and so are the mentalities of the group leaders.
+A conservative group cannot be forced to click for more that is completely against what they have been standing for.
+Although becoming progressive is a welcome change, that comes from the willingness of the individuals and the organisations.
 Gay rights advocates such as the Human Rights Campaign have declared it doesn’t go far enough, while socially conservative organizations such as the Family Research Council have accused the Boy Scouts of abandoning long-held moral principles.